Explosive connectivity and mechanical rigidity in cubic lattice structures: Rigorous Proofs for Connectivity and Explosive Transition Dynamics

 \begin{proof} \textbf{1.
 Convergence of the threshold $p_c(k)$:} From Theorem~\ref{thm:monotone-delay} and the subsequent remark, we have that $p_c(k_1) \le p_c(k_2)$ for any $k_1 < k_2$.
 This establishes that $\{p_c(k)\}_{k\ge 1}$ is a non-decreasing sequence of real numbers.
 Furthermore, the percolation threshold is defined as a density $p=t/M$, which must lie in the interval $[0,1]$.
 Therefore, the sequence $\{p_c(k)\}$ is bounded above by 1.
 By the Monotone Convergence Theorem from real analysis, any non-decreasing sequence that is bounded above must converge to a unique limit.
 Thus, the limit $p_c(\infty) = \lim_{k\to\infty} p_c(k)$ exists and is in $[0,1]$.
 This limit represents the maximally suppressed threshold achievable with the product rule.

 \textbf{2.
-Convergence of the jump $\Delta(k)$:} From Theorem~\ref{thm:continuity} and its corollary, we know that for any fixed $k$, the transition is continuous in the thermodynamic limit.
+Convergence of the jump $\Delta(k)$:} From Theorem~\ref{thm:continuity} in this Supplementary Information and its corollary, we know that for any fixed $k$, the transition is continuous in the thermodynamic limit.
 This means $\Delta(k)=0$ for all $k \ge 1$.
 The sequence $\{\Delta(k)\}_{k\ge 1}$ is therefore $\{0,0,0, \dots\}$.
 The limit of this sequence is trivially $\Delta(\infty) = 0$.
 A non-zero jump in the deterministic limit could only be achieved if $k$ grows with $N$. \end{proof}

-The proof of threshold monotonicity relies on a coupling argument, while the discussion of the jump relies on foundational results that established the continuity of this transition~\cite{riordan2011explosive, lee2011continuity, grassberger2011explosive}.
-We also discuss the conditions, specifically $k$ growing with system size, under which a non-zero jump is recovered~\cite{waagen2014given}.